sysuailab/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

    cinder-manage db sync

 * Finally, don't forget to create a volumegroup and name it cinder-volumes::

-   dd if=/dev/zero of=cinder-volumes bs=1 count=0 seek=2G
-   losetup /dev/loop2 cinder-volumes
+* If you have allocate disk for cinder, you do not need to do the following dd if=/dev/zero of=cinder-volumes bs=1 count=0 seek=2G losetup /dev/loop2 cinder-volumes fdisk /dev/loop2
-   fdisk /dev/loop2